 If you receive less than 20 orders per month, then you can get started with MyWorks for free.
 But anything more and below 1000 orders attract a subscription fee of $39/month.

 You can test run the software for 14 days to know if it is worth putting your money into.

 Primaseller makes it easy to sync data from many different WooCommerce stores at a time.
 So, if you run multiple online shops and would like to have your inventory synced at the same time, Primaseller might be your best bet.

-Even if your store is hosted on other platforms like Amazon, eBay, and the likes, you can have all your inventory synced with Quickbooks.
+Even if other platforms like Amazon, eBay, and the likes host your store, you can have all your inventory synced with Quickbooks.